DrVenkataRajeshKumar/S15/README.md

 ![Image](https://github.com/DrVenkataRajeshKumar/S15-A/blob/master/depth.png)

+## Problem Statement:
+"Have to generate Overlay masks and Depth images by training FgBg images and Bg images"

+### [Basic architecture with small Data]
-set of 7800 images were taken as a group to tryout the initial architecture of code.
+Initially set of 7800 images were taken as a group to tryout the basic architecture of code.
-100 bg images, 7800 fgbg images and corresponding 7800 mask images of fgbg, 7800 depth images were taken as dataset.
+100 Bg images, 7800 FgBg images and corresponding 7800 mask images of FgBg, 7800 Depth images were taken as Dataset. only Bg images and FgBg images were used in training.
+FgBg masks and Depth images were used to compare prediction and calculating loss'

-Tried transforms resize to small size to handle burden on the GPU.
+* Tried transforms resize to small size to handle burden on the GPU.
 Tried gray scale transform because of 2 reasons.
-1. as our predictions i.e mask images and depth images are in gray scale
-2. to reduce the burden on GPU by reducing the weights, channels
+**1. as our predictions i.e mask images and depth images are in gray scale **2. to reduce the burden on GPU by reducing the weights, channels

 only bg image and fgbg images were trained.
 1st issue encountered was to train 2 sets of images simultaniouly.